SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 helm repo add solacecharts https://solacedev.github.io/solace-kubernetes-quickstart/helm-charts
 ```

-Use one of the charts to create a deployment.
+Use one of the chart variants to create a deployment.
 For configuration options and delete instructions, refer to the [PubSub+ Helm Chart documentation](https://github.com/SolaceDev/solace-kubernetes-quickstart/tree/HelmReorg/pubsubplus).

 a) Create a Solace PubSub+ minimum deployment for development purposes using `pubsubplus-dev`.
 It requires minimum 1 CPU and 2 GB of memory available to the PubSub+ event broker pod.
 ```bash